RAW and JPEG Files

 These are two distinctly different files types produced by your digital camera.
 RAW is a large, uncompressed flat file that contains all of the image data captured by the sensor before any post-processing is applied.

 RAW files require a 2-step process to generate an image file that can be shared or printed.
-RAW files are also significantly larger size than JPEG because they contain all of the image information from the sensor.
-JPEG on the other hand is a compressed file processed in your camera immediately after taking the photo.
-When you select JPEG, your cameras internal software compresses the image internally and creates a ready to use image.
+RAW files are also significantly larger in size than JPEG because they contain all of the image information from the sensor.
+On the other hand, JPEG is a compressed file processed in your camera immediately after taking the photo.
+When you select JPEG, your cameras internal software compresses the image internally and creates a ready-to-use image.